-Burquitlam-Lougheed Corridor (Burnaby + Coquitlam) — Buyer Research Bible
+Burquitlam-Lougheed Corridor (Burnaby + Coquitlam) — A Buyer’s Guide

-Block-by-block buyer and investor research for the Burquitlam-Lougheed corridor — the only Lower Mainland TOD where the SkyTrain station you walk to determines which city government you’re in.
-Burquitlam Station sits in Coquitlam (SD 43, Coquitlam zoning, Coquitlam mill rate); Lougheed Town Centre Station sits in Burnaby (SD 41, Burnaby zoning, Burnaby mill rate).
-North Road is both the municipal boundary and the school district boundary.
-Companion to the Coquitlam area page and the Burnaby area page.
+The Burquitlam-Lougheed corridor straddles the Burnaby-Coquitlam boundary along Lougheed Highway and North Road, and it is the rare place where the SkyTrain station you walk to decides which city you live in.
+Burquitlam Station sits in Coquitlam — School District 43, Coquitlam zoning, the Coquitlam mill rate; Lougheed Town Centre Station sits in Burnaby — School District 41, Burnaby zoning, the Burnaby mill rate.
+North Road is both the municipal boundary and the school-district boundary, so two near-identical towers a block apart can sit under entirely different rules.
+This guide walks the five sub-areas, both school districts, the two stations, and how the municipal split changes a buyer’s math.
+It pairs with the Burquitlam area page and the Metrotown area page (Burnaby's other major town centre).

 The five sub-areas, mapped

-The Burquitlam-Lougheed corridor is not a single block — it is five named pieces with different inventory mixes, different municipal regimes, different school catchments, and different walking distances to the two anchor SkyTrain stations.
+The Burquitlam-Lougheed corridor is five named pieces, each under its own municipal regime and each at its own walking distance to the two anchor SkyTrain stations.
 The Burquitlam Station core is the Coquitlam-side TOD heart; Lougheed Town Centre is the Burnaby-side master-planned mall redevelopment; West Burquitlam is the quieter Burnaby-side detached / townhouse pocket toward Stoney Creek; the North Road corridor is the commercial spine straddling both cities; and the Como Lake / Mundy Park edge is the established detached and townhouse market further from the station radii.

 Burquitlam Station core (Coquitlam)